bafa2017/bafa2017.github.io/pages/venue.md

     [Google Maps](https://www.google.com/maps/place/Academiegebouw/@52.0902099,5.121857,19z/)
 </div>{: .notice--info}

-Inside Utrecht Central Station follow the signs "Bus Jaarbeurszijde" to the central bus stop.
-From there take one of the many busses through the city center and exit at *Janskerkhof*.
-Your options include Bus 2 towards *Museumkwartier*, Bus 7 towards *Voordorp*, Bus 8 towards *Wilheminapark*, and Bus 77 towards *Bilthoven*.
+Inside Utrecht Central Station follow the signs `Busstation Jaarbeurszijde` to the central bus stop.
+From there take one of the many busses through the city center and exit at `Janskerkhof`.
 The workshop location is a 5 min walk from here through the city center.
+Amongst others, your options include
+* Bus 2 toward `Museumkwartier`
+* Bus 7 toward `Voordorp`
+* Bus 8 toward `Wilheminapark`
+* Bus 77 toward `Bilthoven`

 Check online for more connections and departure times: [9292.nl/en](http://9292.nl/en)